pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 .. code-block:: bash

     pi@pi-top:~ $ pt-oled "hey there!" --timeout 5
     Note: Use of the 'pt-oled' is now deprecated.
-Please use 'pt-config oled' instead.
+Please use 'pi-top oled' instead.